0xEnrico/arweave-nft-uploader/README.md

 The tool has an additional (optional) feature to manage complex NFTs with multiple asset files (e.g. a PNG and an SVG).
 See more about it in this [section](#complex-nfts-with-multiple-asset-files).

+**This tool is for experienced users.
+I decline any responsibility for unneeded expenses caused by the incorrect usage of this tool.
+Read this guide carefully before using it.**

 ## Prerequisites
 * an Arweave wallet with enough tokens for the upload:
   * you can get a wallet here https://faucet.arweave.net/